shuki25/edscc/README.md

 $ mysql -u root -p

 create database edscc;
-grant all privileges on edscc.* to 'username'@'localhost' identified by 'password'
+grant all privileges on edscc.* to 'username'@'localhost' identified by 'password';

 ```
 4. Type \q to exit the program and log in as the user you just created to install initial database.